jbasalone/erpg_dungeon_helper/README.md

 ### Main Components

-- `main.py` – Event loop, message & embed handlers, command router.
+- `main.py` – Bot event loop, message & edit handlers, command registration.
+- `handlers/` – Each dungeon (D10–D15) has its own logic, state tracking, and embed parsing.
-- `dung_helpers.py` – Dungeon logic for D13–D15; action selection, state, solver interface.
+- `dung_helpers.py` – Advanced logic, answer parsing, and solver interface.
-- `settings.py` – Bot config: IDs, allowed channels, dungeon helper state.
+- `settings.py` – Global config, IDs, helper state.
-- `utils_bot.py` – Helper utilities: dungeon detection, permissions, bot interaction.
+- `utils_*.py` – Helper modules: channel permissions, cache, rate limit handling, safe_send utilities.
-- `dungeon_solvers/` – External binaries for advanced dungeon pathfinding.
+- `dungeon_solvers/` – External binaries for D14/D15 pathfinding.

-### D13 Helper Logic
+### Dungeon Helper Logic

-- **Game Phases:**
-  D13 is divided into 4 main steps, auto-detected from board state (`room_number`, `dragon_room`).
-- **Answer Selection:**
+- **Auto-Detection:**
-  The bot parses the question/answers and picks the right answer using logic from `get_d13_action` and `get_answer`.
+  The bot uses embed parsing and message context to determine which dungeon and phase is active.
-- **Recovery:**
+- **Error Recovery:**
-  If the user makes a mistake, the bot recalculates phase from the current embed, and shows a friendly message.
+  If the bot is restarted or the user makes an incorrect move, the bot resynchronizes with the current dungeon state.
 - **Deduplication:**
-  The bot ensures each state is only answered once per room/question combo.

-### Other Dungeons

-- **D14 & D15**
-  Call external binaries to compute optimal moves, parse board state, and respond via Discord.
+  Only one helper output per move/phase; repeated events are ignored.
-- **D15.2**
+- **Victory/Completion Handling:**
-  Handles special phase 2 mechanics and advanced move simulation.
+  The bot automatically clears and resets helper state on victory or channel wipe.

 ---

 ## Usage

-- Start a dungeon as usual (`rpg dungeon` or `/dungeon`).
+- **Start a dungeon as usual** (`rpg dungeon` or `/dungeon`).
-- The bot will detect D13–D15 dungeons and post the correct moves in the configured channel.
+- The bot will detect and post the correct moves for D10–D15 in the configured channels.
-- For D13: The bot will always recover from mistakes, show which move to pick, and increment turn count.
+- For D13–D15:
+    - Full recovery if you make mistakes or do manual moves.
-- For D14/D15: Interactive helpers, external solvers, and Discord UI buttons are available.
+    - Interactive Discord UI for brown-tile fallback or solution confirmations (D14).
+    - HP and safety warnings if your stats are low.

 ---

 ## Configuration

-- **Per-dungeon channel enable:**
+- **Per-dungeon, per-channel enable:**
-  In `settings.py`, edit the `DUNGEON13_HELPERS`, `DUNGEON14_HELPERS`, etc., to control which channels each helper is active in.
+  Configure allowed channels and dungeon toggles in `settings.py`.

-- **Slash command compatibility:**
+- **Slash command support:**
-  The bot auto-detects whether the run is classic or slash and responds accordingly (edit in-place or send a new message).
+  Classic and slash dungeons are automatically detected and handled.
+- **Advanced (optional):**
+    - Rate-limit/cooldown values
+    - Custom HP warnings
+    - Dev/test command registration for live debugging

 ---

 ## Contribution

-Contributions, bug reports, and feature requests are welcome!
+All contributions, bug reports, and feature requests are welcome!

-- Fork the repository
+- Fork the repository.
-- Create a branch (`git checkout -b feature/my-feature`)
+- Create a feature branch (`git checkout -b feature/my-feature`).
-- Commit your changes
-- Push to the branch (`git push origin feature/my-feature`)
+- Make your changes, push (`git push origin feature/my-feature`).
-- Open a Pull Request
+- Open a Pull Request.

 ---